MarlinMyrte/First-Minutes-Part-2/README.md

 ![alt text](https://github.com/MarlinMyrte/First-Minutes-Part-2/blob/main/Top%20Bottom%20diff.png "Top-Bottom 3")

-Now, by adding up the "lost points" of each minute, we can recalculate the results of each game and the standings *We have to mention that by doing this recalculation of the scores some ties might occur which makes it impossible to determine the eventual winner of a game.
+Now, by adding up the "lost points" of each minute, we can recalculate the results of each game and the standings.

+*We have to mention that by doing this recalculation of the scores some ties might occur which makes it impossible to determine the eventual winner of a game.
 That being said we can only hypothesize on what could have happened in these tied games*

 **Eastern Conference**